mariaboch/Phylogenetic_inference/README.md

 ## author: Maria Bochenek

 This pipeline infers phylogenetic tree for collection of species genomes names given in a similar format as `Mycobacterium_list.txt`.
 It downloads genomes, retrieves genes, then clusters the genes into homology groups.
 Only "$1-1$" homology groups are selected for further inference.
 Then program computes multiple sequence alignment, infers NJ trees for each of the following:
-* 1-1 cluster without bootstraping
+* 1-1 clusters without bootstraping
 * 1-1 clusters with bootstraping alignments and selecting for further analysis only trees with mean bootstrap support $\geq$ 75.
 * clusters with paralogs